 Tomic earned a bachelor’s in elementary education from Pennsylvania State University in 2008.

-"I constantly tell my students that a test score has nothing to do with success.
-If they feel like they have grown from the day..." (read more)
+"I constantly tell my students that a test score has..." (read more)